 Many people get confused between lying and denial.
 However, there is a difference.

-Lying is more often a deliberate tactic of impression-management, manipulation, and responsibility-avoidance.
+Lying is more often a deliberate tactic of impression management, manipulation, and responsibility avoidance.
 E.g. after a boy was caught shoplifting, he denied it completely to save himself from punishment!
 Here denying the deed includes purposeful lying.
-Lying can be conscious and at times even unconscious for habitual liars i.e. they may lie automatically without even thinking.
+Lying can be conscious and, at times, even unconscious for habitual liars, i.e. they may lie automatically without even thinking.

 Denial happens unconsciously!
 Its purpose is to save the person from unbearable feelings.
-In many cases, there might be overwhelming evidence that something is lost, yet the person will continue to deny its loss not because he is lying but because he doesn’t even believe that the loss has happened.
+In many cases, there might be overwhelming evidence that something is lost, yet the person will continue to deny the loss not because he is lying but because he doesn’t even believe that the loss has happened.

-Purpose of Denial
+Purpose of the psychological defense mechanism of Denial

 A person is in denial to unconsciously avoid the extremely uncomfortable feeling that he would have to face.
 For example, after being diagnosed with a terminal illness, the person may completely deny the reports and refuse to go through treatment for the same.